 (For express/overnight deliveries, you may add "450 Serra Mall" if a street address is required.)

-Official transcripts should be mailed directly to the department to which you are applying (do not mail to central university grad admissions office)
+Official transcripts should be mailed directly to the department to which you are applying (do not mail to the central university grad admissions office.)

 - please also upload an unofficial copy of each transcript into the online application

 - transcripts are required only from universities or colleges attended for a year or more

 - your official transcripts can arrive after the deadline

 - A recent writing sample on a philosophical topic should be uploaded into the application.

 - Typically samples are around 20 pages or less; if submitting a thesis or longer document, please note most important passages.